* This is the Consumer Version. *

 How long people live cannot be predicted, but death occurs, on average, about 7 years after the diagnosis is made.

-Most dementias (see Dementia) are Alzheimer disease.
 In 60 to 80% of older people with dementia, Alzheimer disease is the cause.
 It is rare among people younger than 65.
 It becomes more common with increasing age.
-About 13% of people aged 65 or older and about 45% of those aged 85 or older have Alzheimer disease.
+About 11% of people aged 65 or older and about 32% of those aged 85 or older have Alzheimer disease.
 It affects more women than men, partly because women live longer.
-In 2012 in the United States, an estimated 5.4 million people had Alzheimer disease.
+In 2015 in the United States, an estimated 5.3 million people had Alzheimer disease.
 The number of people with Alzheimer disease is expected to greatly increase as the proportion of older people increases.

 What causes Alzheimer disease is unknown, but genetic factors play a role: About 5 to 15% of cases run in families.
 Several specific gene abnormalities may be involved.
 Some of these abnormalities can be inherited when only one parent has the abnormal gene.
 That is, the abnormal gene is dominant.
 An affected parent has a 50% chance of passing on the abnormal gene to each child.
 About half of these children develop Alzheimer disease before age 65.